smiley8D/screeps/doc/notes.md

 - Spawning/assignment, creeps on the job keep getting replaced by bigger ones that are far away/spawning
     - use some system to track when creeps are "travelling" to position? possibly useful for other things too
 - Renewal probably won't work well w/o changes to depoing, stockers kept refilling ~20 energy at a time in a single extension, very slow
+- "Operations", collections of tasks, more organized assignment/logistics/bottleneck identification

 ## Flags